 Final Consensus: No shame and serious love for my delicious addiction.

 Tell Me.
-Have you found a magic marker at Walmart that does the dishes and prevents adult onset acne?
-Do you know the absolute secret to looking like Beyoncé into your nineties?
 Do you have an ingenious use for sage leaves?
 Has chickpea tincture saved your love life?
+I want to know.